apollner/news_image_generation/README.md

 ## Latest News Headline
 The latest news headline used to generate the image is:

-**Amalija Knavs, mother of Melania Trump, dies at 78**
+**Nikkei soars while traders wait to see if US inflation slows**

-You can read more about it [here](https://www.politico.com/news/2024/01/10/amalija-knavs-mother-of-melania-trump-dies-00134713).
+You can read more about it [here](https://www.reuters.com/markets/global-markets-wrapup-1-2024-01-10/).

 ## Requirements
 - Python 3.8